- Business and Employment»

 10. Secure loans and grants to launch your new business.
 Writing a business plan isn’t just a good idea to help keep you focused and organized.
 In many cases, banks and financial institutions will want to see your business plan before they grant you a small business loan.

 If you have never written a business plan before, don't panic.
 There are plenty of tools and resources out there to help you get started.
 The books and videos featured below can help.
 You can also check out books at the library, take a night course on starting a new business or attend a seminar on how to write a business plan.
 You can also find help from some government agencies set up to support economic development and support.
-Check out the list of links in the sidebar.

 Have you already started your business plan?